 Presenters: Susan Bursey & Jenn Fearn from the Northeastern Ontario Stroke Network

-40 minute webcast.
+- 40 minute pre-recorded webcast.

 - Provides a brief overview of the Northeastern Ontario Stroke Network.

-Provincial Interprofessional Core Competency Framework
+Provincial Interprofessional Core Competencies Framework

 There is Level A Evidence that Stroke Unit care reduces the likelihood of death and disability by as much as 30% for men and women of any age with mild, moderate, or severe stroke.
-One of the key components of Stroke Unit Care is that the core interprofessional team should consist of healthcare professional with stroke expertise.1 Furthermore, Quality Based Procedures for Stroke recommend that interprofessional stroke teams across the continuum receive education and training to promote stroke expertise.2
+One of the key components of Stroke Unit Care is that the core interprofessional team should consist of healthcare professional with stroke expertise.
+Furthermore, Quality Based Procedures for Stroke recommend that interprofessional stroke teams across the continuum receive education and training to promote stroke expertise.

-Passive Range of Motion Exercises
+Range of Motion Exercise Packages

 It is the intent of the authors that a regulated health professional will select the most appropriate exercises from these packages and provide them to their client.
-You will notice that there are separate packages for both the right and left sides.
+You will notice that there are separate packages for both the right and left side.

 We feel it is imperative that the second page of the package entitled 'Before Getting Started...' be provided with every package handed out, whether only one or multiple exercises are being prescribed, therefore please ensure you do so.